G-Core/product-documentation/documentation/cdn/cdn-resource-options/specify-custom-http-status-code-for-the-content-delivered-by-the-cdn.md

    --1--Set status code in Resource settings: "resource-settings" --1--Set status via Rules: "rules"
 pageTitle: How to Set HTTP Status Codes for Content Hosted on the CDN | Gcore
-pageDescription: Discover how to specify custom HTTP status codes for content delivered by a CDN, either for all content or specific files.
+pageDescription: Discover how to specify custom HTTP status codes for content delivered by a CDN, either for all content or for specific files.
 ---
 # Configuring HTTP Status Codes for CDN-Hosted Content

 The “Set status code” option enables you to establish custom HTTP status codes for content hosted on a CDN, which can be applied based on a schedule.
-For instance, in accordance with certain laws, children under the age of 16 are not allowed to access specific content past 22:00.
+For instance, in accordance with certain jurisdictions' laws, children under the age of 16 are not allowed to access specific content past 22:00.
 To comply with this regulation, the “Set status code” option can be configured to either send a 403 error code to users or redirect them to a different page when they attempt to access this restricted content.
 The schedule should be set such that this code is only activated after 22:00.

 You can configure the option in two ways:

-- in the **Resource settings**—the custom code will be applied to all content of the CDN resource
-- in the **Rules**—the custom code will be applied only to certain files.
+- Via **Resource settings**: the custom code will be applied to all the CDN resource's content -Via **Rules**: the custom code will be applied only to certain files

-Select the appropriate method and click the desired tab to access information about the setting.
+Select the appropriate method and click the desired tab below to learn how to configure this option.

 <tabset-element>